Diaglyonok/smart_rate_us/README.md

 # Smart Rate Us

-A Flutter package for intelligent app rating prompts with customizable UI and analytics-driven triggers.
+### This wrapper will improve your app's rating and search position by intelligently filtering negative reviews from your users.
-### This package will improve your app's rating and search position by intelligently filtering negative reviews from your users.
+It's a flutter package for intelligent app rating prompts with customizable UI and analytics-driven triggers.

 ## Principle